Online Text Diff Checker — Compare Two Texts, Files, or Code Side-by-Side

 + The quick brown fox jumped over the lazy dogs.

-A character-level diff pinpoints the exact changes:
+A word-level diff pinpoints the exact changes within the line:

 Comparing Hash and Signature Values